Bit-Nation/panthalassa/README.md

 > The secure storage is used to save critical information such as private keys in a save environment.

 You can find the specification [here](./src/specification/secureStorageInterface.js)

+## Development

+We are using docker for development.

+1. Get docker
+2. Run `docker-compose up -d`
+3. Run `docker-compose exec node bash`